Live-Tune/LiveTune-fe/CONTRIBUTING.md

 - When committing, please use `git commit` without the `-m` option and adhere to the template format.
 - If you have push access to this project, please refrain from using the `--force` option, as it can overwrite the work of other collaborators.

+### Develop

+1. Fork this repository.
+2. Make separate branch called '${YourGithubID}/contribute'
+3. Work on that branch
+4. Request PR with explanation.
+Include followings.
+   - what did you do
+   - why this is needed for our project.

 ---